VulMCI : Code Splicing-based Pixel-row Oversampling for More Continuous Vulnerability Image Generation: Our Method

 After completing the image generation phase, we transformed the source code of functions into images.
 For a given image, we initiated training of a CNN model, subsequently applying this model for vulnerability detection.
 Since CNN models require input images of uniform size, and the number of code lines in different functions may vary, it becomes essential to select a suitable threshold length for extension or cropping.

 The code length distribution of function samples in the experimental dataset (SARD) is illustrated in Figure~\ref{fig:code}.
 It is observed that the majority of function lengths are less than 100 lines.
 Therefore, we have chosen a code length threshold of 100 lines to generate our input images.
 And previous experiments have shown that choosing 100 lines as a threshold can balance overhead and detection performance well.
-Furthermore, we dynamically adjust the parameter $k$ for the concatenated lines, setting the code line threshold to $100 \cdot k$.We take 100 lines as an example.
 For functions with code lengths less than 100, we pad the vectors with zeros at the end.
 In the case of functions exceeding 100 lines, we truncate the trailing portion of the vectors.
-The input image size is set to 3×100×128, where 3 corresponds to three channels (i.e., "degree channel," "Katz channel," and "proximity channel"), 100 is the code line threshold, and 128 represents the dimensionality of the sentence vectors.
+The input image size is set to 100×128, 100 is the code line threshold, and 128 represents the dimensionality of the sentence vectors.

 After generating images of fixed size, we build a Convolutional Neural Network (CNN) model through training on these images.
 As depicted in Figure~\ref{fig:CNN}, we employ convolutional filters of varying shapes, with dimensions m * 128, to ensure each filter can extract features across the entire space of the embedded sentences.
 The size of the filters roughly determines the length of the sentence sequences considered simultaneously.
 In VulMCI, we select 10 filters of different sizes (from 1 to 10), each containing 32 feature maps to capture features from different parts of the image.
 Following the max-pooling operation, the length of our fully connected layer is 320.
 Table~\ref{tab:Parameter} provides a detailed description of the parameters used in VulMCI.
 The entire model adopts Rectified Linear Unit (ReLU)\cite{Dahl_Sainath_Hinton_2013} as the non-linear activation function.
 Additionally, we utilize cross-entropy loss as the loss function in CNN for penalizing incorrect classifications.
 We employ Adam\cite{kingma2014adam} as the optimizer with a learning rate set to 0.001.
 Once the training is completed, we use the trained CNN model to classify new functions, determining whether they possess vulnerabilities.